roddhjav/apparmor.d/docs/security/architecture.md

 </div>

 A careful reader would have noticed that the common ground among these distributions is to be constituted of a fully immutable core system.
-If such a construction is probably the future of Linux, as of today it can raise some usability concerns.
+If such a construction is probably the future of Linux, as of today it can raise some usability concerns (cf [rule :material-numeric-6-circle:](model.md#user-freedom "User freedom.")).
 Therefore, the current project propose a pragmatic long term solution:

 1. We acknowledge the end goal need to be fully compatible with system that respect 100% of the security model presented here.
 2. We stay compatible with a *"classic"* Linux construction (i.e. without immutable core), and try to implement as mush as we can on classic distribution.
 It is considered as a transitional state.